BYU-CS-260/React-Tutorial/events.md

 # Events
-Handling events in React is very similar to handling events in javacript except that React events are named using camelCase, rather than lowercase and you pass a function as the event handler, rather than a string.
+Handling events in React is very similar to handling events in javascript except that React events are named using camelCase, rather than lowercase and you pass a function as the event handler, rather than a string.

 With HTML, you would handle the "button" event with